 Concerns about safeguarding practice

-Staff should follow your whistle-blowing procedures if they're worried about poor or unsafe practice so these concerns can be raised with the senior leadership team (SLT).
+Staff should follow your school's whistle-blowing procedures if they're worried about poor or unsafe practice, so these concerns can be raised with the senior leadership team (SLT).

-They can contact the NSPCC whistle-blowing helpline if they:
+They can contact the NSPCC whistleblowing advice line if they:

-- Are unable to talk to the headteacher or chair of governors
+- Feel unable to talk to the headteacher or chair of governors

 - Feel that their genuine concerns aren't being addressed